vegabook/gBLP/README.md

 ## Why?
+* Finally you're not limited to Windows and Python for developing using the Bloomberg API.
+Even Terminal users can [WS]Linux (or VM) and use any programming language they want that supports Google's excellent [gRPC](https://grpc.io/) library.
 * Streaming: a fully featured subscription API that operates in a separate thread in python, and uses idiomatic gRPC streams in other programming languages.
 * Most used historical data functions are implemented.
 * Multi-language: gRPC allows you to use the same API in any language that supports it.
 * Blpapi on Linux, MacOS, or Windows (see the licence).
+* Robust threaded server implementation that isolates the (sometimes fragile and noisy neighbour) Bloomberg API runtime in its own process.

 ## Clients
 * Python: an example python workflow is shown in `client_gblp.py` (see below)